 If you're a beginner, try out one of the best exercise machines to lose weight.

-Weights vs cardio: all you need to know about weights
+Weights vs cardio: everything you need to know about weight training and weight loss

 Weights or resistance work can be great for fat loss, as increasing muscle mass will raise your metabolic rate, allowing you to burn more calories.